 Marina & Boatyard Forensic Investigations

 The marina is a dynamic environment where vehicles pulling boat trailers interface with pedestrians, cyclists, other motorists, and watercraft.
 In addition to the roads, walkways, and buildings involved at most other facilities, the marina introduces a waterfront and great expanses of open water.
-Investigating injuries and other life threatening incidents in this unique environment requires industry experience and decades of relevant experience.
+Investigating injuries and other life threatening incidents in this unique environment requires a deep knowledge of the industry and decades of relevant experience.
 Robson Forensic offers the nation’s foremost experts in marina and boatyard safety.

 Submit an inquiry or contact the author of this article to discuss your case.